-The riverside ambiance and the facilities of The Trisuli Centre are part of rafting the Trisuli (only) with Himalayan Encounters; comfortable beds in the spacious tents, delicious food and great atmosphere.
-Also, people travelling this highway privately with Himalayan Encounters stop here at The Trisuli Centre to discover its special up-beat sense of confidence and its belief in its future.
+The riverside ambiance and the facilities of The Trisuli Centre are part of rafting the Trisuli (only) with Rural Heritage; comfortable beds in the spacious tents, delicious food and great atmosphere.
+Also, people travelling this highway privately with Rural Heritage stop here at The Trisuli Centre to discover its special up-beat sense of confidence and its belief in its future.

 The Trisuli Centre